CAMP Lab Alumnae

 Past Lab Members

-Rhema Baissa was a research assistant in CAMP lab until Spring of 2018 and plans on graduating in the fall of 2019.
+Rhema Baissa was a research assistant in CAMP lab until Spring 2018 and graduated in the Fall 2019.
 He plans on starting a Master's for Marriage & Family Therapy in the fall of 2020.
 He was the Psychology Student of the month in September of 2018 as well.
 He is interested in marriage and family literature and hopes to gain more research and clinical experience within this field at his time at OSU.
 He is looking forward to gaining experience working with and further exploring family units, while pursuing his future career goals.

-Anisah Beasely is a senior pursuing an undergraduate degree in Human Development and Family Sciences with minor in Psychology.
+Anisah Beasely was a CAMP lab research assistant pursuing an undergraduate degree in Human Development and Family Sciences with minor in Psychology.
 She has a passion for the social work field and plans to pursue a career as a Licensed Clinical Social Worker after graduate school.
 Anisah is particularly interested in mental health and disordered eating and is excited to see what she can learn as a part of Dr. Ciciolla's lab team.

 Jessica (Jessi) Beebe recently graduated with a Bachelors of Science from the Department of Human Development and Family Science as a Top 10 senior.
 I am now currently enrolled as a graduate student at Oklahoma State University.
 I decided that sticking around Stillwater was a great decision.
 I am now acting as an RA/lab manager for OSU's Child Trauma lab in the Human Development and Family Science program.
 Being involved in a research lab helped me to find opportunities to meet faculty and spread my wings at OSU.
 I developed many relationships which led me to my decision to stay.
 I hope to graduate with a Masters in Human Development and Family Science - Applied Human Services in a couple of years and then may pursue more professional school.